bosborne/BioPythonUtils/README.md

 #### "Genbank To Fasta"

-Converts the selection, 1 or more GenBank entries, to Fasta format.
+Converts the selection, 1 or more GenBank format entries, to Fasta format.

 ### Issues

-The interaction between the plugin and various services at NCBI are  synchronized, so Sublime Text is essentially unusable while the queries ("Download ...", "Remote BLAST") are running.
+The interaction between the plugin and various services at NCBI are  synchronized, so Sublime Text is unusable while the queries ("Download ...", "Remote BLAST") are running.
 Not suitable for large-scale work.